Complete moduli of cubic threefolds and their intermediate Jacobians

 Recall that the construction of $\tM$ is based on performing a wonderful blow-up on the discriminant for cubics.
 Via the identification of discriminants, we obtain thus a wonderful blow-up for double covers of quintics.
 As discussed in \cite{cml2}, this is essentially the same as performing a simultaneous semistable reduction for the associated universal family $\widetilde {\mathcal D}\to \mathcal D$ of double covers of plane quintics.
 In this way one can reduce the extension problem for pairs $(X,\ell)$ to an extension problem for the Pryms of \'etale double covers of plane quintics.
 Once this is established, a descent argument then shows the extension of the intermediate Jacobian map to the boundary components associated to cubics with $AD$-singularities of $\tM$ itself.
 Thus Section \ref{sec:compare} reduces the extension problem of the intermediate Jacobian map, at least outside the chordal cubic locus, to a study of \'etale double covers of plane quintics.
 This is the technical core of our paper.

 Once the reduction to Pryms is established, the actual extension results are proved in Sections \ref{sec:proof} and \ref{sec:chordal}.
 Namely, in Section \ref{sec:proof}, an essentially combinatorial argument shows that \'etale double covers of reduced plane quintics never lie in the closure of the Friedman--Smith loci in $\overline{\calR}_6$, and thus the period map for Pryms extends there.
-Finally, in Section \ref{sec:chordal} we consider the degenerations to the chordal cubic (or equivalently to certain non-reduced quintics).
+Finally, in Section \ref{sec:chordal} we consider the degenerations to the chordal cubic (this is the only remaining case, where the techniques discussed above do not apply).
 In this case, we note, based on \cite{act} and a natural compatibility of the wonderful blow-up, that the locus $\tDh$ in $\tM$ corresponding to chordal cubics is naturally identified with the moduli of stable hyperelliptic genus $5$ curves (see also \cite{col}).
 Hence, by Mumford--Namikawa, there will be a natural extended period map from $\tDh$ to $\Vor[5]$.
 Finally, a monodromy argument shows that this extension is compatible with the extension over $\tM\setminus \tDh$, therefore giving an extension over all of the wonderful blow-up $\tM$.

 In Sections \ref{sec:components} and \ref{sec:2strata} we will apply the extension result and classify the torus rank $1$ and torus rank $2$ degenerations of intermediate Jacobians respectively.